JetBrains/ring-ui/components/breaking-changes.md

   border-color: rgba(0, 0, 0, 0.15);
 ```

-### 04-04-2016: Browserlist for Autoprefixer now should be configured in target project (RG-963)
+### 04-04-2016: Browser requirements for Autoprefixer should be specified in the target project (RG-963)

-Place [`browserslist`](https://github.com/ai/browserslist#config-file) file in project directory.
+Place a [`browserslist`](https://github.com/ai/browserslist#config-file) file in your project directory.
-Default query is `> 1%, last 2 versions, Firefox ESR` which at the moment renders to:
+Default query is `> 1%, last 2 versions, Firefox ESR` which currently resolves to:

 ```
 and_chr 49